neomjs/neo/buildScripts/README.md

 so we can select them using the inquirer interface.

 Let us take a look at the different inquirer steps:
-1. Pick the -l option:
+1. Pick the -l (npminstall) option:
 ```
 tobiasuhlig@iMac-Pro neo % npm run build-all-questions